If your neighbors don’t think you’re a little crazy, you need to up your gardening game.

-Carol J. Michel is the award-winning author of a trilogy of gardening humor books, a book about garden creatures, and one children’s book.
+Carol J. Michel is the award-winning author of five books of humorous and helpful gardening essays, and one children’s book.
 With degrees in horticulture and computer technology, she spent over three decades making a living in healthcare IT while making a life in her garden.
 Her awards have come from several organizations, including GardenComm: Garden Communicators International; National Federation of Press Women; and National Society of Newspaper Columnists.
 Michel is also the keeper of the world’s largest hoe collection and her library is a sanctuary for old gardening books.
+In between tending her own garden, writing, and reading, she records a weekly podcast, The Gardenangelists, with Dee Nash.
 More of Carol’s works are scheduled for publication in the roaring 2020s.
 For more info, visit her website, www.caroljmichel.com and her long-standing garden blog, www.maydreamsgardens.com.

 In my own words